emslade/imageupload/README.md

-A simple image file browser plugin for TinyMCE.
+A simple image file browser and uploader plugin for TinyMCE.
 Inserts selected image into the editor.
 Files and directories to browse are retrieved via an Ajax GET request in JSON format.
+Created as an alternative to the iBrowser TinyMCE plugin.

+Tested in the following browsers: Google Chrome, FF4, FF3, IE6, IE8

 Required configuration:

-* `imageupload_upload_url` - URL to load inside the iframe for file uploads
+* `imageupload_upload_url` - URL to POST to with files to upload
 * `imageupload_get_url` - URL to retrieve a JSON object of files and folders to browse
 * `imageupload_image_dir` - Path to prepend to image path on insertion into the editor
 * `imageupload_delete_url` - URL to delete an image.
 Should only accept POST requests and retrieve the POST parameter `path`